 - The Heckler & Koch G3.
 This one is considered the middle child battle rifle, definitely better than the M14, but far from the glory of the FAL.
 Working from a design developed by Mauser engineers at the tail end of WW2 and further refined when they went to work for Francisco Franco in Spain after the war, the G3 was Heckler & Koch's first big success (previously they had been a manufacturer of precision machine tools and sewing machine needles) and introduction to their use of the roller-locked breech system which is also used in the MP5 SMG.
 Widely adopted by militaries in Western Europe and a very popular export item all over the Third World.
-Mostly phased out now, with Pakistan being the only hold out.
+Still used by surprisingly many countries, with Pakistan and Turkey being the two most famous.

 - The FN FAL.
-This Belgian rifle is generally considered the equal of the G3, and both rifles were in fierce competition for adoption in many countries.
+This Belgian rifle is unanimously hailed the greatest battle rifle of them all.
+Both it and the G3 were in fierce competition for adoption in many countries.
 The UK abandoned their own experiments with novel rifle designs and calibers in favor of a purely semi-automatic version of the FAL, which they used into the mid-1980s including against Argentine FALs in The Falklands War (not the only bit of equipment shared by both sides).
 At one point, circa 1985, the FAL was the second most common military rifle in use on the planet, the most common being the AKM.
 Affectionately nicknamed the 'the right arm of the Free World'.
 The US also very nearly adopted the FAL in 1955 (rumor has it that when the US forced NATO to adopt the 7.62x51mm cartridge instead of the British .280/7x43mm that the Europeans favored, the British had extracted a promise in return that the US Army would adopt the FAL like everybody else), but at the last moment went with the M14 instead after looking very hard to find any excuse to go with the domestic design.